nahomgebre57/task-manager/README.md

    ```
 2. **Open `index.html` in your browser.**

-_No build tools or dependencies required!_
+_This project uses only HTML, CSS, and JavaScript—no build tools or dependencies required!_

 ---